CMed01/portfolio-milestone-3/README.md

     <br>
     If the user does not locate all the mines before the attempt counter reaches zero then a game over message is displayed.
     <br>
-    On both occassions the user is prompted to click the "Run Program" to restart the game
+    On both occasions the user is prompted to click the "Run Program" to restart the game
     <details close>
     <summary>Game won</summary>
     <br>